Pine Script v6: What's New + Migration Guide (2026)

 previous_price = array.get(price_history, -2)

-This makes working with historical data much more intuitive, especially for Pine Script arrays and complex data structures.
+This makes working with historical data much more intuitive, especially when dealing with advanced Pine Script array techniques and complex data structures.

 Unlimited Strategy Backtesting